 A complete description of the DRP is provided in Hoyer et al. (2020, A&A 635, A24).
 Here, we provide a general overview of the different steps of the data processing chain.
-It follows the regular stages in photometric data reduction but is adapted to CHEOPS specificities, which are curves and a set of relevant time series with parameters used in the reduction/correction of the data (such as flux contamination, background, smearing, etc), the pipeline issues a report which allows the user to get direct insights on how every steps of the data reduction went (see §3.2.4).
+It follows the regular stages in photometric data reduction but is adapted to CHEOPS specificities, which are series with parameters used in the reduction/correction of the data (such as flux contamination, background, smearing, etc), the pipeline issues a report which allows the user to get direct insights on how every steps of the data reduction went (see §3.2.4).
 The successive processing steps are described in the next sections.